KorenLeslieCohen/jcrew-summer-hackathon/README.md

 ## Description

 This is a Sinatra app written in Ruby.
-The app scrapes several categories on the J.Crew website to allow the user to generate random outfits.
+The app scrapes several categories on the J.Crew website to allow the user to generate random outfits and click on those outfits to purchase on the J.Crew website.

 ## Usage